2021 Baltimore Ravens season: Week 3: Baltimore Ravens 19, Detroit Lions 17

 The Ravens survived a fourth quarter rally by the Detroit Lions to win 19–17 at Ford Field.
 After trailing 7–16 going into the fourth quarter, the Lions scored 10 unanswered points, taking the lead with 1:04 left to play on a Ryan Santoso 35-yard field goal.
 On the ensuing possession, the Ravens faced a 4th & 19 deep in their own territory with less than 30 seconds to go, but Lamar Jackson found Sammy Watkins for a long gain out to the Lions 48 yard line.
 After spiking the ball, Jackson took four more seconds off the clock by throwing the ball out of bounds, leaving only three seconds on the clock.
-However, the referees missed that the play clock expired before the play, which should been a five-yard penalty for delay of game.
-Longtime Ravens kicker Justin Tucker, who missed a 49-yard field goal earlier, then hit an NFL-record 66-yard field goal as time expired to win the game.
+However, the referees missed that the play clock expired before the play, which should have been a five-yard penalty for delay of game.
+Longtime Ravens kicker Justin Tucker, who missed a 49-yard field goal earlier, then hit a then NFL-record 66-yard field goal as time expired to win the game.
 With the win, the Ravens improved to 2–1.